Euphrosina Wilhelmina Wageli

 My research, documented through various records like ‘Germany, Select Births and Baptisms, 1558-1898’, initially led me to believe Euphrosina married Ludwig Gottlieb Siber and had two daughters, Rosina Barbara and Wilhelmina Barbara Sieber.
 However, this narrative took a turn upon discovering Ludwig’s emigration to Russia in 1862, raising questions about Euphrosina’s life there.

-Further examination of baptism records showed variations in spelling her name, a common challenge in historical document translations.
+Further examination of baptism records showed variations in the spelling of her name, a common challenge in historical document translations.
 This need for cross-referencing sources became evident when I stumbled upon another individual, Euphrosyne Wilhelmine Wagerle, born in 1819, with a strikingly similar name and marital connection to a Ludwig Gottlieb Siber.

 This 103-year age gap led to a crucial realization: the Euphrosina born in 1716 could not be the mother of the children born in the mid-19th century.
 The puzzle deepened.
-How then does Euphrosina fit into the Han Philipp Wegerle and Barbara Kessler lineage?
+How, then, does Euphrosina fit into the Han Philipp Wegerle and Barbara Kessler lineage?

 The marriage of Hans Philip Wegerle and Barbara Keßler in 1691 in Lampertheim provides a documented connection to the Wegerle family.
 But the mystery around Euphrosina’s life and lineage persists, underscoring the complexities and surprises inherent in genealogical research.

 PLEASE NOTE: I am taking you on a journey of research to show you how things you are sure are true, later turn out not to be.
-Please make sure you read all the way through this document before confirming any facts in your own family tree.
+Please make sure you read this document all the way through before confirming any facts in your own family tree.
 As you get to the bottom, you find out right about here I made a mistake in my research.
-I keep it in here to share with you how I confirmed and discredited documented “facts” from others.
+I am keeping it here to share with you how I confirmed and discredited documented “facts” from others.

 There is a record called the ‘Germany, Select Births and Baptisms, 1558-1898 (Deutschland, ausgewählte Geburten und Taufen, 1558-1898)‘ and that tells us her full name is Euphrosina Wilhelmina Waegerle and that she married Ludwig Gottlieb Siber and they had a daughter named Rosina Barbara Sieber.
 Rosina was born on October 26, 1859.